rajeshmatta413/systemverilog/README.md

 **Rajesh Matta**

-A comprehensive SystemVerilog learning resource with detailed explanations and examples.
+A comprehensive SystemVerilog learning resource with detailed explanations, industry applications, and real-world use cases.

 ---

 ## Acknowledgments

 This repository serves as a learning resource for SystemVerilog concepts commonly used in verification and design.
-All examples are carefully documented with line-by-line explanations to facilitate understanding.
+All examples are carefully documented with line-by-line explanations, industry applications, and real-world use cases to facilitate understanding.

 ---